DeltaRCM/DeltaMetrics/docs/source/guides/examples/computations/shoreline_roughness_perfect_direct.rst

     A = (1/2)~\pi r^2

-The circumference of a circle is given:
+The circumference of a half circle is given:

 .. math::

-    P = \\pi r
+    P = \pi r

 Establish values for the radius :math:`r`, and evaluate the shoreline roughness metric directly: